| Intrinsic

 phase and returns to its memory shape.

-are supplied in the deformed martensitic state.
-When heated
+are typically supplied in the deformed martensitic state.

-later by the end user, the devices return to their memory shape.
+When heated later by the end user, the devices return to their

-If the part is constrained from fully recovering it’s
+memory shape.
+If the part is constrained from fully

-memory shape, it will build up a repeatable clamping force.
+recovering it’s memory shape, it will build up a repeatable

-to martensite that is below the minimum operating temperature
+a reversion temperature to martensite that is below the minimum

 This requirement

-is met with our Alloy C which is austenitic at temperatures
+is met with our NiTiFe Alloy C which is austenitic at temperatures

 down to -65°C and not fully martensitic until about -200°C.